rackerlabs/technical-blog/_posts/2020-01-27-install-guardrails-on-your-sale-process-with-salesforce-CPQ.md

 - What process do you currently have?
 - What process do you want to have?
 - Are you happy with the length of your sales process?
-- Is your sales team applying the right sized discounts?
+- Is your sales team applying the right discounts?
 - What do you consider success?

 We then combine your answers about your goals and pain points with our experience